strvcom/ios-dependency-injection/README.md

 ## Usage

 A container is a key component of Dependency Injection.
 A container manages dependencies of your codebase.
 First, you register your dependencies within the container identified by either their types, or protocols or classes they conform to or inherit from respectively.
-Then, you use the container to get, i.e. resolve instances of the registered dependencies.
+Then, you use the container to get (i.e. resolve) instances of the registered dependencies.
 The class [Container](Sources/Container/Container.swift) represents the Dependency Injection container.

 Other terminology that might be useful:

 - **[Factory](Sources/Protocols/Registration/DependencyRegistering.swift)** - A function or closure instantiating a dependency
 - **[Scope](Sources/Models/DependencyScope.swift)** - A scope of a registered dependency can be either `new` or `shared`.
 When a dependendency is registered with `new` scope, a new instance of the dependency is created each time the dependency is resolved from the container.
 When a dependendency is registered with `shared` scope, a new instance of the dependency is created only the first time it is resolved from the container.
-The created instance is cached and it is returned for all upcoming resolution requests i.e. it is a singleton
+The created instance is cached and it is returned for all upcoming resolution requests, i.e. it is a singleton
 - **[Registration with an argument](Sources/Protocols/Registration/DependencyWithArgumentRegistering.swift)** - All dependencies must be initialized and their initializers often have parameters.
 Typically, the objects that are passed as the input parameters are resolved from the same container.
 But you might want to have a registered dependency which requires a parameter in its initializer that can't be registered in the container.
 In such case, you register the dependency with a variable argument and you specify a value of the argument when the dependency is being resolved; the value is passed as an input parameter to the dependency factory.

 ### Registration

 A dependency is registered with the `register` method of the container.
-A dependency is registered with a type that is either its own type, or a protocol or a class that the dependency conform to or inherit from respectively.
+A dependency is registered with a type that is either its own type, or a protocol or a class that the dependency conforms to or inherits from respectively.
 Next, a scope of registration must be specified (see the terminology above).
 Finally, a factory closure or function that returns an instance of the dependency must be provided.

 It can look like this:
 ```swift